Tinesra/GA-summary-GroupCYCLOPS/section1.md

 ## Introduction of Officers

 Meet your officers, from **Level Representatives** to the **TACTICS Officers**.
-Mr. Gil Penaflor introduced the upcoming events for this year—stay tuned and get involved!
+President Gil Penaflor introduced the upcoming events for this year, get involved!

 ---